Just Friends: Critical response

 Just Friends received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Roger Ebert was unimpressed by the film, awarding it a one out of five star-rating.
+Roger Ebert was unimpressed by the film, awarding it a one out of four star-rating.
 Stephen Holden of The New York Times also disliked the film, writing that it "hangs its crude, clobbering sense of humor on a dubious theory.
 Once a boy and a girl have entered the "friend zone" in a relationship, there's no turning it into sweet romance.
 Translated into the movie's loutish high school mentality, that means no you-know-what."
 Stephen Hunter of The Washington Post noted that Faris "[tries] very hard" playing a "a would-be Courtney Love," but felt Smart was "the best thing in the film," before concluding: "Kumble doesn't have great material, but that's okay, because he's not greatly talented.
 The director lacks the crazed gift for physical comedy that, say, the Farrelly brothers have, and only a few sequences of shtick really work.
 I like, however, his lack of sentimentality: Instead of idealizing Chris's relationship with an adoring little brother and a vacant mom, Kumble demonizes them, pushing each deep into violent black humor."

 The Boston Globes Ty Burr praised Faris's performance and likened the film to a "low-rent rip-off of There's Something About Mary," noting that it "reminds this '80s survivor of the rambunctious teen comedies directed by Savage Steve Holland and starring the young John Cusack— films such as Better Off Dead and One Crazy Summer.
 Those weren't art, and neither is this.
 But they were cheerful and inventive and sloppily assured—and so is this."
 Helen O'Hara of Empire gave the film a favorable review, praising Reynolds and Faris's performances.
 Stella Papamichael of BBC also praised Faris's performance, concluding of the film: "It's not subtle—in fact, at times it's plain unwieldy—but Just Friends is still big on laughs.